 When you are delinquent on a car loan, it is risky to bring your car in for repairs to the dealer or anyone else the creditor would know.
 Do not drive the car to the creditor’s place of business to discuss a work-out agreement.
 You may have to walk home if you fail to reach a satisfactory arrangement.

 File for Bankruptcy Protection.
 Once you file for either a chapter 7 or 13 bankruptcy, no one can take any action against your property, including repossessors.
 Although a lender may later ask the bankruptcy court for permission to take the car, there can be no repossession before obtaining that permission.
 A chapter 13 bankruptcy also can help you keep the car in the long run because you can spread out your payments (both past-due and new payments) over three to five years.
-Keeping the car will be more difficult if you file under chapter 7, because at some point you will have to pay the creditor either the lesser of the car’s value or the total amount that remains owed on the car loan.
+If you purchase your car more than 910 days prior to filing for bankruptcy, you may also be able to reduce the amount you owe the creditor to the car’s present value.
+Keeping the car will be more difficult if you file under chapter 7, because at some point you will have to pay the creditor either the car’s current value or the total amount that remains owed on the car loan, whichever is less

 Minimize the Loss of Personal Property Inside the Car.
-Property left in a car has a way of disappearing after the car is seized.
+Property left in a car that is not part of the car is not collateral and the creditor cannot keep it.
+Nevertheless, it has a way of disappearing after the car is seized.
 If you anticipate a repossession, remove your personal property such as tools, GPS devices, media players, clothes, and sporting equipment from your car.
 Remove any important records from the glove compartment.
 There are some items, however, such as children’s car seats and a spare tire, that should be left in the car while you use it.
 Make a list of these items and photograph them so that you will be in a better position to claim them if the car is repossessed.